paoloposso/stellar-quest/readme.md

 Created to practice and follow the Stellar Quest avaibale in https://quest.stellar.org/ I'm creating adapter functions to use the Stellar SDK and make it easier to use with little configuration requirements.

-This is a set of boilerplates to help configure and use the Stellar SDK.
+**Kind reminder:** This is not organized at all.
+It's only a set of boilerplates that can be useful to create services that communicate with the Stellar network using the SDK.

 ## Test execution: End-to-end